Nonlocal Josephson diode effect in minimal Kitaev chains: Andreev bound states and Andreev molecules

-\textit{Andreev bound states and Andreev molecules}.---Having identified the role of the superconducting phase differences $\phi_{\rm L,R}$ on the system symmetries, here we explore how they determine the behavior of the Andreev energy spectrum.
+Having identified the role of the superconducting phase differences $\phi_{\rm L,R}$ on the system symmetries, here we explore how they determine the behavior of the Andreev energy spectrum.
 This is shown in Fig.\,\ref{Fig2}(a-d) as a function of $\phi_{\rm L}$ when ECT and CAR in the middle chain are the same ($t_{\rm M}=\Delta_{\rm M}$) for distinct values of $\phi_{\rm R}$ at $\Delta_{\rm L,R}=t_{\rm L,R}$, while in Fig.\,\ref{Fig2}(e-h) for ECT weaker than CAR.
 Since $\Delta_{\rm L,R}=t_{\rm L,R}$, the left (right) chains host zero-energy dispersionless Majorana flat bands located in their first (second) QD, which remain robust against $\phi_{\rm L,R}$ [Fig.\,\ref{Fig2}].
 Depending on the ratio between CAR and ECT in the middle chain, the Andreev spectrum exhibits a strong dependence on $\phi_{\rm L,R}$.
 For $t_{\rm M}=\Delta_{\rm M}$ at $\phi_{\rm R}=0$ [Fig.\,\ref{Fig2}(a)], a pair of dispersionless Andreev bound states (ABSs) appear at energies close to $\pm\Delta$ and intersect a pair of dispersing ABSs near $\phi_{\rm L}=0,2\pi$.
 See green vertical lines.
 These dispersionless ABSs originate from the right junction between the middle and right chains, and, as $\phi_{\rm R}$ takes finite values, they hybridize with the dispersing ABSs formed in the left junction between the left and middle chains [Figs.\,\ref{Fig2}(a-d)].
 The dispersing hybridized ABSs, which can be seen as Andreev molecules studied before in conventional superconductors \cite{Pillet_2019,PhysRevResearch.1.033004,Su_2017,10.21468/SciPostPhysCore.2.2.009,PhysRevB.101.174506,matsuo2023phase,matsuo2023phase2,Coraiola_2023,PRXQuantum.5.020340}, reach zero energy at $\phi_{\rm L}=\pi$ (gray vertical line) and become flat bands with $\phi_{\rm L}$ at $\phi_{\rm R}=\pi$ [Fig.\,\ref{Fig2}(c)], always maintaining a symmetric profile about $\phi_{\rm L}=\pi$.
-When $t_{\rm M}\neq\Delta_{\rm M}$, a nonzero $\phi_{\rm R}$ modifies the phase dependence of the spectrum and, notably, it also makes the spectrum asymmetric about $\phi_{\rm L}=\pi$ (vertical dashed red line), provided $\phi_{\rm R}\neq2\pi n$ with $n\in\mathbb{Z}$; see Fig.\,\ref{Fig2}(e-h) and Fig.\,\ref{Fig1EM} in S1 of the End Matter.
-This asymmetry moves the zero-energy crossing of the dispersing hybridized ABSs to $\phi_{\rm L}\neq\pi$, which occurs below (above) $\phi_{\rm L}=\pi$ when $\phi_{\rm R}<\pi$ ($\phi_{\rm R}>\pi$) for $t_{\rm M}<\Delta_{\rm M}$ [Fig.\,\ref{Fig2}(e-h)].
-The asymmetric spectrum turns out to be gapless over $\phi_{\rm L,R}\in(0,2\pi)$ and remains for $t_{\rm M}>\Delta_{\rm M}$ but with the zero-energy crossing at $\phi_{\rm L}<\pi$ ($\phi_{\rm L}>\pi$) when $\phi_{\rm R}>\pi$ ($\phi_{\rm R}<\pi$) in the latter case [Fig.\,\ref{Fig1EM}].
-A consequence of the asymmetric spectrum under $\phi_{\rm L,R}\neq0$ and $\Delta_{\rm M}\neq t_{\rm M}$ is that the free energy develops minima away from $\phi_{\rm L}=2\pi n$, unlike conventional Josephson junctions \cite{RevModPhys.76.411,sauls2018andreev}; (See S1 in End Matter).
-Thus, the imbalance between CAR and ECT in the middle Kitaev chain induces an asymmetric Andreev spectrum at nonzero superconducting phases across the left/right junctions, in line with breaking local TR and local charge-conjugation symmetries.